top of page

 Let's get your airway strong!

-Did you know that the tongue and soft palate are part of your airway?
-Did you know that you can improve the strength and tone of these muscles as well as the throat?
+Did you know that you can improve the strength and tone of your tongue and soft palate muscles as well as the throat?
 Orofacial Myofunctional Therapy helps restore normal function to the muscles of the face and mouth.
-This can help with many issues including snoring and jaw muscle pain.
-Think of it like physical therapy for your oral and facial muscles.
+This may help with many issues including snoring and jaw muscle soreness.
+Think of it like physical therapy for the muscles of your mouth and face.
 Every time you speak, chew and swallow, you are using these muscles.
-Bad habits that you might not even realize you have can throw the muscle function off and create a ripple effect of problems.
+Bad habits can create a ripple effect of problems including poor teeth alignment and poor sleep quality.

 Perfect Smile